 Documents for Projects

-A well-documented project is a project that has been systematically driven and steered into the direction where it supposed to be headed, with a view to achieve company goals and objectives.
+A well-documented project is a project that has been systematically driven and steered into the direction it is supposed to be headed to achieve company goals and objectives.

-If there are documentations, which have been specially designed for the project, it becomes very easy for the top management to maneuver through the project and check and compare the proceedings, accurately.
+Suppose there is documentation that is specially prepared for the project.
+The top management professionals should maneuver through the project and check and compare the proceedings.

-For the purpose of this task management and for even keeping track of the project, once the change has been implemented, documents come in handy to be able to turn them into guidelines or case studies.
+Documents are useful for managing tasks and keeping track of the project since they contain guidelines or case studies.
 There are essentially 9 important documents that need to be used in a project.
 They are as follows:

-- The Project Proposal – Kicking off the project is the project proposal, which is comprehensive and persuasive, the details within this document justifies the investment that is needed to get on with the project.
+- Project Proposal – The project proposal is the kicking off of the project, which is comprehensive and persuasive.
+This document’s details justify the investment needed for the project.

 - The Project Charter – This is the mandate that turns the idea into real work by the project manager.

-- The Project Management Plan – This covers all the necessary details about the entire project, making it easier for the project manager to look through the stages and plans.
+- Project Management Plan – This covers all the details about the entire project, making it easier for the project manager to review the stages and plans.

-- Status Reports – This is a collection of reports that tell you exactly where the project is at the current moment and how much more of it is left to achieve the project goal.
+- Status Reports – This collection of reports shows the current moment and how much work is pending to achieve the project goal.

 - Budget – A numbers document that contains all accounts of the slated budget for the project.
 On the financial side, this document enlists all important figures.

-- The Lessons Learned Review – Lessons learned in due course of the project can be enlisted here so that those lessons can be implemented in further stages of the project or other projects within the organization.
+- The Lessons Learned Review – The list of lessons learned during the project should be made.
+Those lessons can be implemented in further stages or other organizational projects.

-We always hate to document everything that we do because it is just so much of text to be written and covered and read.
+We always hate to document everything we do because it is just too much text to be written, covered, and read.
 This makes it cumbersome for us to undertake and manage projects that come our way.

-With so much of text and analysis, charts and graphs doing the rounds, maintaining documents resolved that issue and comes as easy for project managers to maintain trace ability of the project.
+With so much text and analysis, charts and graphs doing the rounds, maintaining documents can resolve that issue.
+It is easy for project managers to maintain track of the project.

-Experienced project managers ensure that their projects have standard templates kept in place for their documents’ storage.
-Successful project templates can be reused occasionally on a project-to-project basis.
+Experienced project managers ensure their projects have standard templates for their documents’ storage.
+Managers can occasionally rescue project templates on a project-to-project basis.

-With templates, managers can very well concentrate on their core responsibility of managing the entire project rather than indulging in heavy-duty paperwork and data accumulation and segregation.
+With templates, managers can concentrate on managing the entire project rather than indulging in heavy-duty paperwork, data accumulation, and segregation.

-- Initiation – feasibility report, project proposal, project charter
+- Initiation – Feasibility report, project proposal, and project charter

-- Planning – requirement specification, design document, project management plan
+- Planning – Requirement specification, design document, and project management plan

-- Execution – action log, issue log, status reports
+- Execution – Action log, issue log, and status reports

-- Closure – technical document, function document, lesson learned review, handover document
+- Closure – Technical document, function document, lesson learned to review, and handover document

 With all the basics clear and the purpose of documentation in front of you, you can now get into the details that tell us what exactly a project charter and a project proposal are and what sets them apart.